pantheon-systems/documentation/source/_docs/redirects.md

 - Since `settings.php` and `wp-config.php` are parsed very early in the bootstrap process, redirects like this are "cheap" with low overhead.
 If you use a 301 redirect, Varnish will cache it as well.

 <div class="alert alert-info" role="alert">
-<h4>Note</h4>
+<h3 class="info">Note</h3>
-Automatic resolution of domains is not supported.
-For each domain that you want to resolve to Pantheon, add a hostname with a matching record to an environment on the <a href="/docs/domains#step-2-add-domains-to-the-site-environment" data-proofer-ignore> site's Dashboard</a>.</div>
+<p>Automatic resolution of domains is not supported.
+For each domain that you want to resolve to Pantheon, add a hostname with a matching record to an environment on the <a href="/docs/domains#step-2-add-domains-to-the-site-environment" data-proofer-ignore> site's Dashboard</a>.</p></div>

 ## Redirect to a Common Domain